 Make use of the Bundle if you will be selling different variants bundled as one product.
 The available stock of your Bundle is calculated based on the available stock of its components on the same location.
 The quantity of the Bundle that you can sell will also depend on the component that has the least available stock.

-A bundle is a Fruit Basket which you sell as an individual product.
+A bundle is a Fruit Basket that you sell as an individual product.
 Your Fruit Basket consists of 2 Apples, 2 Oranges, and 1 Banana.

 When a customer purchases a Fruit Basket, 1 Fruit Basket will be counted as a sale, while in your inventory; 2 Apples, 2 Oranges, and 1 Banana will be taken out of your inventory.